 Marriage and Money: How Getting Married Can Impact Your Finances

-When you and your partner first became engaged, did you immediately discuss the tax implications of your decision?
-Chances are no — you were too busy enjoying the moment and imagining the journey you were preparing to embark on.
-As glorious as planning for a future and a wedding are, the reality is, nearly all dreams cost money.
-From paying for a dream wedding to paying taxes after you get married, the financial choices you make today could have a big impact later on down the road.
+When you and your partner first become engaged, it’s common not to immediately discuss the tax implications of such a decision.
+While planning for a future and a wedding it is important to know that nearly all dreams come with financial considerations.
+From paying for a dream wedding to paying taxes after you get married, the financial choices you make today could have a big impact down the road.

-While most wedding tips focus on the fun details like the location, guest list, and food, we'd like to offer wedding tips from a different perspective — a financial one — that empower you to make big money decisions based on facts during this special time.
+While most wedding tips focus on fun details like the location, guest list, and food, we'd like to offer wedding tips from a different perspective, a financial one, that may empower you to make well informed decisions based on facts during this special time.

 Marriage and money benefits

-You probably didn't get engaged for the marriage tax benefits, but the good news is, there are numerous advantages from a money perspective.
+You likely didn't get engaged for the marriage tax benefits, but the good news is, there are numerous financial advantages.
 Many people may assume it's bad for couples (financially speaking) to get married because they end up paying more for taxes or other expenses.
-Sure, you now have two sources of income and only pay for one place to live, but there may be even more benefits than you realize.
+While it’s true that you now have two sources of income and only pay for one place to live, there may be even more benefits than you realize.

 Marriage can change your insurance